jroderic-07/python-cli-development/README.md

 This is a basic tool written in Python using the Click CLI library.
 The motivation behind this project is to learn how to use the Click library to create clean Python CLI applications.

 # Installation
+'''bash
-'''git pull git@github.com:J-Wilson07/cli_calculator.git
+git pull git@github.com:J-Wilson07/cli_calculator.git
+'''
-'''python3 -m pip3 install
+'''bash python3 -m pip3 install
+'''

 # Usage
 python3 cli_calculator help